-Poser defined different levels of certainty in the diagnosis of MS.
+Poser's team defined different levels of certainty in the diagnosis of MS, either definite or probable.

-Clinically definite MS: requires two attacks (relapses) of more than 24 hours duration, and more than one month apart, together with clinical evidence of lesions in two places within the central nervous system.
+- Clinically definite MS: requires evidence of two relapses, each lasting more than 24 hours and occurring more than one month apart, together with clinical evidence of lesions in two places within the central nervous system.

 - Laboratory supported definite MS: requires evidence of two relapses and one lesion or one relapse and two lesions, both supported by evidence from a lumbar puncture showing more protein bands than usual in the spinal fluid.

 - Clinically probable MS: same as the above but without evidence from a lumbar puncture.

 - Laboratory supported probable MS: requires evidence of two relapses, supported by a lumbar puncture, but without evidence of lesions.